-When traveling through the Amargosa Valley of California/Nevada, Eagle Mountain, or Eagle Mountain #2 as it's also known, stands out as an impressive island in the middle of a vast sea of flat desert.
+To those traveling through the Amargosa Valley of California/Nevada, Eagle Mountain (or Eagle Mountain #2, as it's also known) stands out as an impressive island in the middle of a vast sea of flat desert.
 From Stateline Road, which links Beatty, NV, with the tiny community of Amargosa Valley, CA, Eagle Mountain looms as a dark sentinel over blinding salt flats.
 This solemn peak stands alone, without a neighbor for several miles.
-For this reason, the summit views are extraordinary, giving one the feeling that one is much higher than actuality.
+For this reason, the summit views are extraordinary, giving one the feeling that one is much higher than he/she actually is.

-Despite Eagle Mountain's proximity to Death Valley National Park and Las Vegas, the mountain is infrequently climbed.
-Who knows why - the peak is easily accessible, being right off of a paved highway, easy, gaining only 1800 feet in about 2 1/2 miles, and fun, boasting a rather interesting and nicely exposed class 3 summit ridge.
+Despite Eagle Mountain's proximity to Death Valley National Park and to Las Vegas, the mountain is infrequently climbed.
+Who knows why?
+The peak is easily accessible, being right off a paved highway, easy, gaining only 1800 feet in about 2 1/2 miles, and fun, boasting a rather interesting and nicely exposed Class 3 summit ridge.
 Maybe it's the fact that it's not in a national park or other major recreational area and that it's along a lonely desert highway that most travelers just fly along in their trip from one point on the map to another.

-Although a number of potential routes exist, the easiest appears to be a class 3 route from the west and it is the standard DPS route.
-This route is described on the route page.
+Although a number of potential routes exist, the easiest appears to be a Class 3 route from the west and it is the standard DPS route.
+This route is described on the attached "West Face" route page.

 From Shoshone, California:

 Head north on Highway 127 about 16 miles, looking for a faint dirt road heading off to the north just as the highway starts to angle to the northwest.
 Turn onto the dirt road and follow it 1/4 mile or so to a small dirt parking area.
 Eagle Mountain is immediately east.
 If you miss it, you are irreparably blind - there are no other mountains nearby.